eztam-/BitCrackOSX/README.md

 After the build completes successfully, you can run the application using the following command:
 ```
 cd ./build/Build/Products/Release/
 ./keysearch -h
 ```

 ### Usage
 *Preparing the Address Database*
-Before starting a private key search, the application needs to build a database containing all addresses you want to include in the search process.
+Before starting a private-key search, the application builds a database containing all Bitcoin addresses to be included in the search scope.

-This setup step only needs to be done once.
-Afterwards, you can run as many key searches as you like without repeating the database creation.
-You only need to repeat this step if you want to use a different address list.
+This initialization step is required only once per address list.
+After the database has been created, you can run any number of key searches without repeating the import process.
+The database needs to be rebuilt only when you want to use a different set of addresses.

-The address list must be supplied as a file in which each line contains exactly one address.
+The address list must be provided as a text file, with exactly one address per line.

-If you want to maintain multiple databases, use the -d <DB FILE NAME> argument to specify which database file to work with.
+To manage multiple databases, use the -d <DB FILE NAME> option to specify which database file the application should use.

 ```
 keysearch load <path_to_your_file>